 Noelle Johnson is a horticulturist, landscape consultant, certified arborist and garden writer.
 Also known as ‘AZ Plant Lady’, she’s the author of the popular garden blog, Ramblings From a Desert Garden and received her B.S. in Plant Biology with a concentration in Urban Horticulture from Arizona State University.
-Originally from California, Noelle now makes her home in the Phoenix area where she helps clients create attractive landscapes focusing on using beautiful, drought tolerant plants that thrive in arid climates.
+Originally from California, Noelle now makes her home in the Phoenix area where she helps clients create attractive landscapes focusing on using beautiful, drought-tolerant plants that thrive in arid climates.
 As a garden writer, she contributes to Heirloom Gardener, Houzz, and Phoenix Home & Garden magazine.
 She is a noted speaker and appears on local television programs focusing on a variety of gardening subjects.
 When Noelle isn’t writing or helping other people with their landscapes, you’ll find her ‘playing’ in her own desert garden – growing fruits, vegetables, planting flowering shrubs and maybe a cactus or two.

 If you enjoy herbs and organic gardening, you’ll want to meet Ann McCormick, the Herb ‘n Cowgirl.
 A life-long gardener, she has devoted her time for the last 20 years to writing and speaking about her favorite subject.
 The Herb ‘n Cowgirl also shares her love of herbs and her gardening techniques as a speaker and media guest.
-She lives in Fort Worth, TX with her husband of 35 years and an assortment of dogs.
+She lives in Fort Worth, TX with her husband of 37 years and an assortment of dogs.
 To find out more about the Herb ‘n Cowgirl visit her at www.herbncowgirl.com.

-Jacqueline Soule is a long-time Southwest gardener and award-winning garden writer.
-Of her 11 books, nine are on gardening in our unique climate.
-She has been a popular columnist for many years with weekly and monthly columns in a number of national, regional and local publications, including Southwest Trees & Turf, The Explorer Newspaper and Angie’s List magazine.
-Jacqueline has offered numerous community classes and is a popular speaker with landscape professionals and garden clubs.
+Dr. Jacqueline Soule is a Botanist and Ethnobotanist, but more important here – a long-time Southwest gardener and award-winning garden writer.
+Of her 13 books, 11 are about gardening in our unique climate.
+Along with authoring books, Jacqueline has been a popular columnist for many years with weekly and monthly columns in a number of national, regional and local publications.
+She currently blogs for a number of sites, and is working on launching a podcast.